callum-hart/mono/docs/final_draft.md

 The mono language is an extension of the design pattern, composed of three parts:

-Types: set the rules that govern overrides
+Types: set rules that govern overrides
 Modifiers: offer a controlled system to override
 Motives: make CSS easier to understand

 Mono is a statically typed language that compiles to CSS.
-A friendly compiler encourages the design pattern whilst enforcing monos type system.
+A friendly compiler encourages the design pattern whilst enforcing its type system.

 The language was designed to be unobtrusive and familiar to those already accustomed to CSS.
 Mono doesn’t change what it doesn’t need to nor add unnecessary complexity.
 The notions (types, modifiers, motives) are connected to regular CSS using syntactic metadata (similar to Java annotations):